hiqdevlord/awesome-nlp/README.md

 ## NLP in German

 - [German-NLP](https://github.com/adbar/German-NLP) - Curated list of open-access/open-source/off-the-shelf resources and tools developed with a particular focus on German

+## NLP in Polish

+- [Polish-NLP](https://github.com/ksopyla/awesome-nlp-polish) - A curated list of resources dedicated to Natural Language Processing (NLP) in polish.
+Models, tools, datasets.

 ## NLP in Spanish

 [Back to Top](#contents)